Internal combustion locomotive: Gas turbine

 Gas turbine-electric locomotives, use a gas turbine to drive an electrical generator or alternator which produced electric current powers the traction motor which drive the wheels.
 In 1939 the Swiss Federal Railways ordered Am 4/6, a GTEL with a 1620 kW of maximum engine power from Brown Boveri.
 It was completed in 1941, and then underwent testing before entering regular service.
 The Am 4/6 was the first gas turbine – electric locomotive.
 British Rail 18000 was built by Brown Boveri and delivered in 1949.
 British Rail 18100 was built by Metropolitan-Vickers and delivered in 1951.
 A third locomotive, the British Rail GT3, was constructed in 1961.
 Union Pacific ran a large fleet of turbine-powered freight locomotives starting in the 1950s.
 These were widely used on long-haul routes, and were cost-effective despite their poor fuel economy due to their use of "leftover" fuels from the petroleum industry.
 At their height the railroad estimated that they powered about 10% of Union Pacific's freight trains, a much wider use than any other example of this class.

 A gas turbine offers some advantages over a piston engine.
 There are few moving parts, decreasing the need for lubrication and potentially reducing maintenance costs, and the power-to-weight ratio is much higher.
 A turbine of a given power output is also physically smaller than an equally powerful piston engine, allowing a locomotive to be very powerful without being inordinately large.
 However, a turbine's power output and efficiency both drop dramatically with rotational speed, unlike a piston engine, which has a comparatively flat power curve.
 This makes GTEL systems useful primarily for long-distance high-speed runs.
 Additional problems with gas turbine-electric locomotives included that they were very noisy.

-Wood Gas Generation
+Wood gas generation

-Some locomotives, mainly in France and Italy, ran on a Wood gas generator.
+Some locomotives, mainly in France and Italy, ran on a wood gas generator.

-Other type engine concept

-Some locomotive have other type engine concept.